More on the long time stability of Feynman-Kac semigroups: Useful theorems

 We close this section with some results in probability theory.
 The next lemma can be found in~\cite[Lemma~4.14]{hairer2006ergodic}.

-\begin{lemma} If $\X$ is a Polish space and $\mu\in\PX$, then the familly constituted of the single measure $\mu$ is tight, \textit{i.e.} for any $\varepsilon>0$, there exists a compact set $K\subset\X$ such that $\mu(K)\geq 1 - \varepsilon$. \end{lemma} We finally present results concerning ultra-Feller operators, extending the ones of~\cite[Appendix A]{hairer2009non}.
-Recall that the total variation distance between two positive measures $\mu,\nu\in\mathcal{M}(\X)$ is defined by the norm:
+\begin{lemma} If $\X$ is a Polish space and $\mu\in\PX$, then the familly constituted of the single measure~$\mu$ is tight, \textit{i.e.} for any $\varepsilon>0$, there exists a compact set $K\subset\X$ such that $\mu(K)\geq 1 - \varepsilon$. \end{lemma} We finally present results concerning ultra-Feller operators, extending the ones of~\cite[Appendix A]{hairer2009non} for transition kernels that are not normalized.
+Recall that the total variation distance between two positive measures $\mu,\nu\in\mathcal{M}(\X)$ is defined by:

-\begin{definition}[Ultra-Feller] A kernel operator $Q$ is ultra-Feller if the mappping $x\mapsto Q(x,\cdot) \in\mathcal{M}(\X) $ is continuous in the total variation distance~\eqref{eq:TVdist}. \end{definition}
+\begin{definition}[Ultra-Feller] A kernel operator~$Q$ is ultra-Feller if the mappping $x\mapsto Q(x,\cdot) \in\mathcal{M}(\X) $ is continuous in the total variation distance~\eqref{eq:TVdist}. \end{definition}

 The next lemma, used to show that an operator is ultra-Feller, is adapted from~\cite[Appendix A]{hairer2009non}.